Leicester School of Architecture

 The Leicester School of Architecture (LSA) was established in 1897, as part of an Arts College with Architecture taught alongside other building related crafts and trades.
 By 1927, the LSA had a formally ratified Royal Institute of British Architects (RIBA) accredited course formulating the architectural discourse throughout the UK.

 Today, the LSA is a contemporary design school offering the full spectrum of architectural education.
+The school’s high quality was recognised by the latest Sunday Times league tables, which placed the Architecture BA in the top 10 architecture courses in the country.
 The school has a high national and international standing, gained from successes in design competitions, work placements, teaching and learning developments, research, and extensive links overseas.
 We have particular interests in sustainable architecture, urban regeneration, and the role of clients and users in cross-disciplinary design education.

 The Architecture Hub